vinfreecs/genga/Documentation.md

  * Particle minimum Mass:  Minimal Mass for massive particles in test particle mode, lighter or equal sized particles are treated as test particles.
  * The Restart time step.
 If it's set to a value bigger than 0, then the simulation will continue at the specified time step.
  * The minimal number of bodies in the simulation, not counting test particles.
 If the number of bodies gets smaller than Nmin, then the simulation will stop.
+ * The minimal number of test particles in the simulation.
+If the number of test particles gets smaller than NminTP, then the simulation will stop.
+ * The inner truncation radius in AU, bodies with a separation to the Sun smaller than this are taken out of the simulation.
+(RcutSun in older versions)
  * The inner truncation radius in AU, bodies with a separation to the Sun smaller than this are taken out of the simulation.
 (RcutSun in older versions)
  * The outer truncation radius in AU, bodies with a separation to the Sun larger than this are taken out of the simulation.
 (Rcut in older versions)
  * The Order of the symplectic integrator.
 The options are 2, 4 or 6